Tim Seibles: Writing background

-Seibles initially got involved in the poetry scene after he heard “Ego Tripping” by Nikki Giovanni as a young teen in the 1960’s.
+Seibles initially got involved in the poetry scene after he heard “Ego Tripping” by Nikki Giovanni as a young teen in the 1960s.
 This poem for him sponsored his personal writing style and what meanings he portrayed in his poems.
 Seibles believes that in order to be a successful poet, you have to find the edge between safety and danger in your writing.
 In his poem, “Welcome Home”, he used this exact idea by challenging the ways of racial predicaments.
 The Black Arts Movement was critical on the impact that black poets could make on the world.
 The fundamentals behind his poems are backed by the issues in the lives of the people from all different perspectives.
 His style includes a vast array from humor to ranting, which he uses to create his powerful poems.
 He was drawn to writing from the time he was in his twenties because of the freedom to express himself creatively.
 His poems allowed him to write anything he wanted to, which made him love the art of poetry.